joagre/anond/doc/ds-json-rpc-server.md

 The *get-network-topology* method can only be called if the experimental API has been enabled in the DS.
-This method uses the bit oriented [DS-Node UDP protocol](ds-node-udp-protocol.md) to extract the neighbour nodes and routing entries from each node in the anond overlay network and then generates a global network topology.
-The experimental API enables functionality which obviously defeats the purpose of anond but it is nice for experimentation and development purposes.
+This method uses the bit oriented [DS-Node UDP protocol](ds-node-udp-protocol.md) to extract the neighbour nodes and routing entries from each node in the Anond overlay network and then generates a global network topology.
+The experimental API enables functionality which obviously defeats the purpose of Anond but it is nice for experimentation and development purposes.

 > You have been duly warned.